 In a rollover crash, an unbelted person is significantly more likely to die than a person wearing a seat belt.
-Therefore, the driver and all passengers should fasten their seat belts whenever the vehicle is moving.
+Therefore, the driver and all passengers should always fasten their seat belts.

 Avoid sharp turns or abrupt maneuvers, if at all possible.
 Failure to operate this vehicle correctly may result in loss of control or vehicle rollover causing death or serious injury.